Ego Plum: Stage

 Plum made his debut composing for the stage in 2009 with The Gogol Project, an original adaptation of three short stories by Nikolai Gogol created by the Rogue Artists Ensemble.
 The Gogol Project opened at the Bootleg Theater in Westlake to critical acclaim, winning Plum a 2009/2010 Ovation Award for Music Composition for a Play.
 Plum subsequently scored A Noise Within's 2012 adaptation of Charles Dickens' A Christmas Carol and partnered with the Rogues again writing original songs and music for their 2013 production of Pinocchio.

 Disneyland

-Plum composed the music for the new extended queue for Disneyland's The Haunted Mansion, which debuted in November of 2024.
+Plum composed the music for the new extended queue for Disneyland's The Haunted Mansion, which debuted in November 2024.
 The music is made up of various arrangements of Buddy Baker's Grim Grinning Ghosts.
 Plum, a lifelong Disneyland fan, approached the project as if it were a collaboration with Baker.
 He also said that composing music for The Haunted Mansion was "an honor of a lifetime".